-Ecological Receptor Further Survey / Assessment Mitigation Required Opportunity for Enhancement found, a licence to disturb or remove a sett will be required from NRW.
-It is also recommended that any holes or trenches dug as part of the proposed development are either covered at night or else a plank of wood or similar is placed in them in such a manner as to afford a ready escape route must a badger or any other animal fall in.
+Ecological Receptor Further Survey / Assessment Mitigation Required Opportunity for Enhancement remain absent from within 30 m from the proposed development area.
+Should a badger sett be found, a licence to disturb or remove a sett will be required from NRW. chemicals must be stored within site compounds, and these must be fenced to ensure that no badgers can obtain access.
+It is also recommended that any holes or trenches dug as part of the proposed development are either covered at night or else a plank of wood or similar is placed in them in such a manner as to afford a ready escape route must a badger or any other animal fall in. and the area of woodland will likely create opportunities for badger sett building.
 Hazel Dormouse Hazel dormouse are known to be present in the local environment, however, the site currently offers negligible potential to support dormouse.
 No further survey necessary.
 Avoiding additional lighting along the access road and directional lighting onto dormouse habitat during construction and operation phases.
 Lights must be controlled with movement sensors and timers.
 Any areas of hedgerows, trees and scrub require clearance, the works to be undertaken under ECoW as per NLMS.
 Restoration of hedgerows, new hedge planting and the establishment of new woodlands will provide and enhanced and extended woodland resource suitable for dormouse populations within the wider landscape.
-Bats Roosting Trees within the site offer bat roosting potential.
-Bats are fully protected under the Habitats Regulations 2017 (as amended) and the Wildlife and Countryside Act 1981 (as amended).
-Further aerial tree assessment is required for trees (TN 13, 14, 15 & 16) that are marked for removal to inform the proposals and any licensing requirements.
-Foraging And Commuting Roosting Mitigation measures and any licensing requirements to be determined following further aerial assessment for the trees in the grassland (TNs 13, 14, 15 &16) and will be specified within a bat survey report.
+Bats RoostingTrees within the site offer bat roosting potential.Bats are fully protected under the Habitats Regulations 2017 (as amended) and the Wildlife and Countryside Act 1981 (as amended).Further aerial tree assessment is required for trees (TN 13, 14, 15 &16) that are marked for removal Roosting Mitigation measures and any licensing requirements to be determined following further aerial assessment for the trees in the grassland (TNs 13, 14, 15 &16) and will be specified within a bat survey report.
 If roosting bats are found, a European Protected Species (EPS) mitigation licence will be required.
 The applicant may apply to the Natural Resources Wales with the assistance of an Ecologist for an EPS mitigation Licence.
-It is recommended that all trees with the potential to support roosting bats are retained and protected on site.
-Foraging and Commuting The inclusion of native nectar producing plants (to attract insects) within the final landscaping plans in the enhanced grassland will provide opportunity for foraging and commuting bats.
+The inclusion of native nectar producing plants (to attract insects) within the final landscaping plans in the enhanced grassland will provide opportunity for foraging bats.
+Additionally the newly planted and restored hedgerow and woodland as part of the development.
 Additionally, bat boxes, such as the Vivara Pro WoodStone Bat Box and Vincent Pro Bat Box (or equivalents), could also be installed on the retained mature trees to provide additional roosting opportunities for bats.